In today’s post, I’m going to show you 4 secrets to trading pin bars.

 #2.
 Small Pins Have A Low Probability Of Being Successful

-Price action gurus always say the key features that determine if a pin bar has a high probability of causing a reversal are it’s wick, body and what technical levels it forms at.
+Price action gurus always say there are 3 key features that determine if a pin bar has a high probability of causing a reversal: the wick, body and what technical levels it forms at.

 For the most part, this is correct.